 The Company is exposed to certain risks relating to its ongoing business operations which are managed using derivative instruments.
-The primary risk managed by using derivative instruments is foreign currency exchange risk.
-The Company uses cross currency swaps to hedge this risk.
-The Company also uses credit default swap contracts to synthetically replicate investment risks and returns.
+The primary risks managed by using derivative instruments are foreign currency exchange and interest rate.
+The Company uses cross currency swaps and interest rate futures to hedge these risks.